-The group's operations are concentrated wholly in the non-standard consumer credit market in the UK and Republic of Ireland which may indicate concentration risk.
-However, the group's customer base is well diversified throughout the UK and the Republic of Ireland and is not concentrated in a particular region.
-In addition, the group offers a number of different products within CCD in addition to the Vanquis Bank credit card to ensure that there is not an over reliance on a particular product.
+The group's operations are concentrated wholly in the non-standard consumer credit market in the UK, Republic of Ireland, and a pilot credit card operation in Poland which may indicate concentration risk.
+However, the group's customer base is well diversified throughout the UK, and the Republic of Ireland, and is not concentrated in a particular region.
+In addition, the group offers a number of different products in addition to the core home credit loan and the core Vanquis Bank credit card to ensure that there is not an over reliance on a particular product.